Category Archives: Monaco Royals

 Florestan and Maria Caroline had two children:

 Florestan and Maria Carolina lived in France.
-In 1641, during the reign of Honoré II, Monaco had become a French protectorate, and the Princes of Monaco became vassals of the Kings of France while remaining sovereign princes.
+In 1641, during the reign of Honoré II, Monaco became a French protectorate, and the Princes of Monaco became vassals of the Kings of France while remaining sovereign princes.
 Many successive Princes of Monaco and their families spent most of their lives in France and intermarried with French and Italian noble families.
 In January 1793, during the French Revolution, Honoré III, Prince of Monaco was officially declared deposed and the Principality of Monaco was annexed by France.

 After Napoleon’s defeat in 1814 and the Bourbon Restoration which saw Louis XVIII, a younger brother of the beheaded King Louis XVI, become King of France, Florestan’s uncle Joseph petitioned King Louis XVIII to restore the Principality of Monaco to the Grimaldi family.
 Florestan’s father Honoré IV finally became Sovereign Prince of Monaco in 1814.
 The independence of Monaco lasted for only one year.
 In 1815, the Congress of Vienna, an international diplomatic conference that reconstituted the European political order after the downfall of Napoleon I, declared that Monaco would be a protectorate of the Kingdom of Sardinia.

 Florestan’s mother Louise, d’Aumont was Louise was the great-great-great-granddaughter of Hortense Mancini, Duchess of Mazarin, Duchess of Mayenne, Duchess of Meilleraye, the mistress of King Charles II of England, and one of the two heirs of her uncle Cardinal Jules Mazarin, the First Minister of King Louis XIV of France.
 Louise was the heir of Hortense Mancini’s titles and the Mazarin family wealth.
 When Florestan’s mother Louise died in 1826, she left her entire fortune to her younger son Florestan because her elder son Honoré V had an illegitimate child.
 Maria Caroline was a skillful businesswoman.
-She handled the finances of the family, and successfully managed the fortune Florestan inherited from his mother.
+She handled the family finances and successfully managed the fortune Florestan inherited from his mother.

 Florestan’s elder brother Honoré V, Prince of Monaco; Credit – Wikipedia